HIPAA-focused IT & Security BAA Available

 Practical improvements that support a HIPAA-aligned environment

-Microsoft 365 touches email, files, accounts, and devices, which means it becomes part of the practice’s technical safeguard layer.
-We improve administration around security settings, user controls, and device behavior so the environment is easier to govern and less exposed to preventable mistakes.
+Microsoft 365 touches email, Teams, SharePoint, accounts, and devices, which means it becomes part of the practice's technical safeguard layer.
+We improve administration around security settings, user controls, device policy, and data access so the environment is easier to govern and less exposed to preventable mistakes.

 06 Day-to-Day Support